1960 United States presidential election: Campaign events

-Nixon visited Atlanta, Georgia, on August 26, and acquired a very large turnout to his event.
+Nixon visited Atlanta on August 26 and acquired a very large turnout to his event.
 He rode through a parade in Atlanta, and was greeted by 150,000 people.
 Nixon mentioned in his speech in Atlanta, "In the last quarter of a century, there hasn't been a Democratic candidate for President that has bothered to campaign in the State of Georgia."
 However, Kennedy would not let Nixon take the Democratic states that easily.
-Kennedy would change that statistic, and visit some surprising states, including Georgia.
+Kennedy had to change that statistic and visited some surprising states including Georgia.
 He visited the cities of Columbus, Warm Springs, and LaGrange on his campaign trail in Georgia.
 In his visit to Warm Springs, state troopers tried to keep Kennedy from an immense crowd; however, Kennedy reached out to shake hands of those who were sick with polio.
-He also visited small towns across Georgia and saw a total of about 100,000 people in the state.
+He visited small towns across Georgia and saw a total of about 100,000 people in the state.
 Kennedy also spoke at a rehabilitation facility in Warm Springs.
 Warm Springs was near and dear to Kennedy's heart, due to the effects the facility had on Franklin D. Roosevelt.
 Roosevelt spent time at the rehabilitation facility, and died there in 1945.

 In Warm Springs, Kennedy spoke to supporters at the facility, and mentioned Roosevelt in his speech.
 He admired Roosevelt, and commended him for sticking up for the farmers, workers, small towns, big cities, those in poverty, and those who were sick.
 He said Roosevelt had a "spirit of strength and progress, to get America moving".
 Kennedy discussed his six-point plan for health care.
-He wanted a medical program set up for retirement, and federal funding for the construction of medical schools and hospitals.
-He also planned for the government to loan students money to attend medical school, and provide grants to renovate old hospitals.
-He called for more money to be spent on medical research and, finally, expand effort for rehabilitation and come up with new ways to assist those in need.
-Many Republicans disapproved of Kennedy's plans and described them as an "appeal to socialism".
+Kennedy proposed: setting up a medical program for retirement, federal funding for the construction of medical schools and hospitals, government loans for students to attend medical school, providing grants to renovate old hospitals, more spending on medical research and, finally, expanding effort for rehabilitation and finding new ways to assist those in need.
+Many Republicans disapproved of Kennedy's plan and described it as an "appeal to socialism".
 Nevertheless, many residents of Warm Springs were supportive of Kennedy, with women wearing hats reading "Kennedy and Johnson" and signs around the town saying "Douglas County For Kennedy, Except 17 Republicans 6 Old Grouches".
 Joe O. Butts, the mayor of Warm Springs during Kennedy's visit, said: "He must've shaken hands with everybody within two miles of him, and he was smiling all the time."